Dennō Senshi Porygon

-As a result of the incident, the episode was pulled from rotation and it has not aired in any country since.
 After the incident, the Pokémon anime went into a four-month hiatus.
-Since then, the episode has been parodied and referenced in cultural media.
+The episode was pulled from rotation and was never aired in any other country.
+The incident complicated plans for an American localization of the series, and resulted in new broadcasting standards in Japan to ensure future incidents would be avoided.

 Plot

-Ash, Misty, Brock and Pikachu make their way to the nearest Pokémon Center, where they discover that the Poké Ball transmitting device is malfunctioning.
+Ash, Misty and Brock make their way to the nearest Pokémon Center to heal Pikachu's exhaustion, where they discover that the Poké Ball transmitting device is malfunctioning.
 On Nurse Joy's request, they go to Professor Akihabara, the one who created the Poké Ball transfer system.
 He tells them that Team Rocket stole his prototype Porygon, a digital Pokémon that can exist in cyberspace, and is using it to steal trainers' Pokémon from inside the computer system.

-Akihabara sends Ash, Misty, Brock, Pikachu and his second Porygon into the cyberspace system, using his Dimension Transporter, to stop Team Rocket, whom they learn have set up a blockade that stops Pokéballs from traveling the network.
-Porygon is able to defeat Team Rocket's Porygon; unfortunately, Nurse Joy, monitoring the situation and unaware that Ash and the others are inside, has sent an antivirus program into the system to combat the computer virus Team Rocket set up.
-In the ensuing chaos, Pikachu uses a Thunderbolt attack on the program, which manifests as 4 cyber missiles, which causes a large explosion.
-Two of the missiles enter the portal, completely destroying Akihabara's house, much to his dismay, as his Dimension Transporter is now broken.
-The group and Team Rocket successfully escape the computer, and with Team Rocket's blockade removed, the Poké Ball transmitting device returns to normal.
+Akihabara sends Ash, Misty, Brock, Pikachu and his second Porygon into the cyberspace system using his Dimension Transporter.
+They realise that Team Rocket has set up a blockade that stops Poké Balls from completing their journey through the network.
+In an ensuing battle, Porygon is able to defeat Team Rocket's Porygon; unfortunately, Nurse Joy, monitoring the situation and unaware that Ash and the others are inside, approves the use of an antivirus program to resolve the problem.

+The program manifests as cyber missiles and momentarily incapacitates Team Rocket before they are rescued by Porygon.
+As Porygon flees with everyone hanging on to its back, more missiles are fired at the group.
+Pikachu uses a Thunderbolt attack on the missiles, causing a large explosion.
+Two of the missiles enter the portal, completely destroying Akihabara's house and the Dimension Transporter, though everyone escapes safely.

+Team Rocket thanks Ash and his friends for rescuing them before fleeing, after which Ash returns to Nurse Joy to finally request for Pikachu to be healed.

 Broadcast

 "Dennō Senshi Porygon" had its sole broadcast in Japan on Tuesday, December 16, 1997, at 6:30 PM Japan Standard Time (09:30 UTC).
-It was broadcast over 37 TV stations that Tuesday night.
 It held the highest ratings for its time slot, and was watched by approximately 4.6 million households.

-Strobe lights

-Twenty minutes into the episode, Pikachu stops "vaccine" missiles with his Thunderbolt attack, resulting in an explosion that flashes red and blue lights.
-Although there were similar parts in the episode with red and blue flashes, two anime techniques, called "paka paka" and "flash", made the scene particularly intense.
-These flashes were bright strobe lights, with blinks at a rate of about 12 Hz for approximately six seconds.